Particular/docs.particular.net/security-advisories/sqlserver-sqlinjection.md

 ### Impact

-Attackers can use this vulnerability to force an NServiceBus endpoint to execute arbitrary SQL statements against the SQL Server database that stores its input queue.
+Attackers can use this vulnerability to force an endpoint to execute arbitrary SQL statements against the SQL Server database that stores its input queue.

 ### Exploitability